rubocop/rubocop/manual/cops_rails.md

 Enabled | No

-This cop checks that methods specified in the filter's `only` or `except` options are explicitly defined in the controller.
+This cop checks that methods specified in the filter's `only` or `except` options are explicitly defined in the class or module.

 You can specify methods of superclass or methods added by mixins on the filter, but these confuse developers.
-If you specify methods where are defined on another controller, you should define the filter in that controller.
+If you specify methods where are defined on another classes or modules, you should define the filter in that class or module.

 ### Examples